AnnaThomas2060/marathon-eda/README.md

 # EDA on ultra-marathon running dataset
-Exploratory Data Analysis (EDA) on marathon data to uncover insights on athlete performance by race type, gender, age, and season.
+Exploratory Data Analysis (EDA) on marathon data to get insights on athlete performance by race type, gender, age, and season.

 ## Dataset used